 Baden-Baden is a spa town nestled in the foothills of the Black Forest (Schwarzwald) in the southwest region of Germany.
 The region was called Black Forest because the trees were so dense that sunlight could hardly penetrate it.

 Since baden is the German word for “bath,” Baden-Baden is an appropriate name for a town renowned for the hot springs that supply its thermal spas.
 Since the Roman times, many have come here for relaxation and health reasons.
 Baden-Baden’s waters are supposed to have healing properties to cure many ailments including rheumatism and respiratory problems.

 I stood my ground and didn’t try any of the spas where nudity is the norm.
 I guess you could consider me a prude.
 At the same time, I felt seeing folks in my tour group in the buff could be disconcerting if not totally embarrassing.

 Baden-Baden is also renowned for its grand casino called the Kurhaus.
 Its history dates back to the 1800s when it was established to cater to the rich and famous, especially those coming from neighboring France where gambling was then illegal.
 Still in operation after all these years, it’s now open to all who have money to spare.

-just a walking distance from the hotel, we booked for a morning tour of the casino before gambling hours began. i was impressed by its exquisite yet subdued french style interiors. marlene dietrich once referred to it as the most beautiful casino in the world. james bond would have concurred. unfortunately, i didn’t get a chance to take good pictures inside.
+Just a walking distance from the hotel, we booked for a morning tour of the casino before gambling hours began.
+I was impressed by its exquisite yet subdued French style interiors.
+Marlene Dietrich once referred to it as the most beautiful casino in the world.
+James Bond would have concurred.
+Ynfortunately, I didn’t get a chance to take good pictures inside.

-they are superstitious folks, too, like everybody else. spiders bring good omen and yellow flowers in your property make it lightning-proof. people not looking into your eyes when talking to you or hiding their hands under the table when seated can’t be trusted.
+They are superstitious folks, too, like everybody else.
+Spiders bring good omen and yellow flowers make it lightning-proof.
+People not looking into your eyes when talking to you or hiding their hands under the table when seated can’t be trusted.